“Give it all back to St. Albans!”

 In 1898, John Page passed away and his son John S. Page took over ownership of the Page Homestead on Main Street where he had been living with his wife and son.
 John S. Page had been operating a woodworking mill on Pittsfield Avenue at the time of his father’s death.

-Panoramic view of Main Street with The Park House & John S. Page Homestead – c1900
+Panoramic view looking east on Main Street with The Park House & John S. Page Homestead in foreground – c1900

 *

-Looking across the Lower Dam to Commercial Street & Water Street from the Main Street Bridge.
+Looking across the Lower Dam with Water Street & backside of Commercial Street seen from the Main Street Bridge.

 Lower Dam at Main Street – c1900